ORIGINALLY PUBLISHED ON 4/12/18, UPDATED FOR 2019 ON 4/8/19

-Tax Day is Tuesday, April 17, and online business owners are looking for every tax deduction they can get.
-Luckily, you can get some relief by deducting items like your web hosting, domain, and various software.
+Tax Day is Monday, April 15, and online business owners are looking for every tax deduction they can get.
+Luckily, you can get some relief by deducting items like your web hosting server, domain, and various software.

-If you are receiving income from your online business, all costs with creation, maintenance, and continuance from your website can be claimed.
-You can’t run your online business without a web server, a domain registry, and add-ons like design templates, stock images, paid plug-ins, and so on.
+If you are receiving income from your online business, all costs associated with creation, maintenance, and continuance from your website can be claimed.
+You can’t run your online business without a web server, domain, and add-ons like design templates, stock images, paid plug-ins, and so on.

 For resellers, if your client pays you for web hosting, unfortunately this can not be claimed because your client covers this cost when they pay you for the server.

 The IRS has 3 years from receiving your tax return to audit you and request evidence of purchase, so make sure you keep any and all receipts, bank statements, invoices, payment e-mails, etc. that you plan to deduct for at least 4 years.

 If you have already submitted your taxes without claiming the above, it’s too late this year, but start record keeping today.
 Save any receipts for costs associated with maintaining your online business.